Project finance: Creative bundling counts

 There are a wide range of project financing tools to bundle.
 Each has its unique requirements and benefits.
-Working with a CDE (Community Development Entity) or bank, companies can leverage the advantages of creative bundling over traditional financing by saving capital – less cash up front – and lower interest rates, while managing some downsides – a slightly longer process of 60-90 days (versus 45-90 days for traditional financing) or leasing restrictions.
-Every situation is unique, but generally these tools are meant for “owner-occupied” facilities where only a small portion can be leased out to third parties.
+Working with a community development entity (CDE) or a bank, companies can leverage the advantages of creative bundling over traditional financing by saving capital – less cash up front – and lower interest rates, while managing some downsides – a slightly longer process of 60 to 90 days (versus 45 to 90 days for traditional financing) or leasing restrictions.
+Every situation is unique, but generally these tools are meant for owner-occupied facilities where only a small portion can be leased out to third parties.

 New Markets Tax Credits (NMTC)

 Business owners can take advantage this locally managed federal program and its below-market interest rates.